Local Dominance: Dominance between actions

-Therefore, if we consider the finest and the coarsest partitions of $ S_{-i}(h)$, we obtain an upper and a lower bound of the local dominance relations we can establish by varying players' ability to do contingent reasoning.
-We formalize these two extremes and call them \textquotedblleft local weak dominance\textquotedblright\ and \textquotedblleft local obvious dominance\textquotedblright\ for the relations with the corresponding global notions we are going to establish.
+Consider now the finest and the coarsest partitions of $S_{-i}(h)$: the singleton partition $\mathcal{S}=\left\{ \left\{ s_{-i}\right\} |s_{-i}\in S_{-i}(h)\right\} $, and the trivial partition $\mathcal{S}=\left\{ S_{-i}(h)\right\} $.
+Under these two partitions, in light of Remark \ref {Remark: partitions}, we obtain the weakest and the strongest notions of dominance we can establish by just varying the level of detail in contingent reasoning.
+We formalize these two extreme notions of dominance between actions and call them \textquotedblleft weak dominance\textquotedblright\ and \textquotedblleft obvious dominance\textquotedblright\ because in static games they coincide with the corresponding notions of dominance between strategies.\footnote{ As common in mechanism design but not in game theory, we define weak dominance without requiring strict inequality under some contingency --- in game theory, this notion is called \emph{very weak dominance }(Marx and Swinkels, 1997).}

 \begin{definition} Fix an information set $h\in H_{i}^{\ast }$.